matomo-org/developer-documentation/docs/generated/master/Piwik/Settings/Setting.md

 <a name="uiControlType" id="uiControlType"></a>
 ### `$uiControlType`

-Describes how the setting should be manipulated through Piwik's UI.
+Describes what HTML element should be used to manipulate the setting through Piwik's UI.

-See [Plugin\Settings](/api-reference/Piwik/Plugin/Settings) for a list of supportted control types.
+See [Plugin\Settings](/api-reference/Piwik/Plugin/Settings) for a list of supported control types.

 #### Signature